 I placed responsibilities on my subordinates.
 I also trust in my subordinate’s decision-making ability.

 Organize workflow and try not to do everything alone.
 Breaking down tasks into manageable bits also helps.

 The outcome was that I had far more time to be professional and less time to work on behalf of others.
 The employees felt more important, meanwhile, they gave my authority more credit.
 Therefore, today I’m much more confident than I was years ago.
 The best part is that this attitude rubbed off on the employees as well, and they’re far more confident as a group as well.

 I spend more time with my kids and I focus on quality time.
 It helps me be more patient and allows me to focus on things that are important.

 2. Family weekends:

-Avoid working and spend time with family.
+Avoid working on weekends and spend time with family instead.
 Enjoy your free time so that you can thoroughly refresh yourself.

 3. Pay more attention to your wife / husband:

 Establish and maintain balance in marriage.
 Pay more attention to the human part of our loved ones.
 This is especially important if you have kids.
 Escape the sole idea of mothership/fathership only.
 Renew intimate relationships in marriage.
 Be a man or a woman regardless of years of marriage.
 Enjoy each other like it was when we were young and your self-confidence will grow accordingly.

 The outcome was that I feel more important than ever.
 I’m a full part of my little society.
 I will never miss anything and will never have to make any excuses.
 As a father, I live my life fully.
 I have everything I can be proud of and that makes me even more confident.